mySimonID/UIKit/README.md

 ## Installation

-- Copy the two files UIKit.css and UIKitControls.jsx from the src/Views/Controls folder to your project.
+- Copy the two files UIKit.css and UIKitControls.jsx from the src/Views/Controls folder to your React components.
 - In your App.js file, import the UIKit.css file.
 For example:

 ```